Two killed in cargo plane crash at West Virginia airport

 "There's nothing particularly challenging about Yeager Airport for a pilot," Plante said.

+But the website Airfarewatchdog.com has previously included Yeager on its "scariest U.S. airports" list.

+"Yeager's lone operational runway is relatively short and sits atop a flattened mountain," the website says.
+"It runs between two cliffs, which means that if a pilot miscalculates, there's nowhere to go but down.

-The plane was being operated by Air Cargo Carriers Inc. as a subcontractor for UPS, which told NBC News the flight had originated from Louisville.
-An investigation was underway.
+The plane was being operated by Air Cargo Carriers Inc. as a subcontractor for UPS, which told NBC News the flight had originated from Louisville at 5:35 a.m. and was supposed to land at about 6:20 a.m.

+"As we attempt to learn more about the situation, we are keeping the crew involved in our heartfelt thoughts," UPS said in a statement.

-Yeager's airport remained closed Friday morning and a state of emergency was declared for the airport, which services both cargo planes and passenger airlines.
+Yeager will remain closed into Saturday and a state of emergency was declared for the airport, which services both cargo planes and passenger airlines.